Skip to navigation Skip to content

 Call the injured person/claimant/authorised third party to get/confirm injured person's current address:

-• Make 2 contact attempts on all available contact numbers
+• make 2 reasonable attempts on all available contact numbers

-• If unable to contact injured person/claimant/authorised third party on first attempt, go to Step 6
+• If unable to contact injured person/claimant/authorised third party after these attempts, go to Step 7

 • Procedure ends here

-Address is provided that does not match Medicare record:
+Address provided and does not match Medicare record:

 If injured person/claimant/authorised third party confirms their current address:

-• Tell them that they can update their Medicare record by:
+• tell the injured person they can update their Medicare record by:

 Contact injured person's solicitor (unauthorised) + Read more ...

-• Tell them: ‘Medicare Compensation Recovery needs to confirm your client's address.
-Please ask your client to contact us as soon as possible on 132 127'
+• tell them: ‘Medicare Compensation Recovery needs to confirm your client's address.
+Please ask your client to contact Medicare Compensation Recovery (option 1) as soon as possible'

 Second call attempt needed + Read more ...

-• If no confirmed address, go to Step 8
+• If there is still no confirmed address after completing all the above, go to Step 9

 Assess unconfirmed address + Read more ...